damian-lis/portfolio-website/README.md

 <br/>

-### 3.17.
-Description of the emailValidate method (inside the handleFormSubmit method)
+<h3 id="form-emailvalidate-method">3.17.
+Description of the emailValidate method (inside the handleFormSubmit method)</h3>

 At the very beginning of the discussed handleFormSubmit method, we have the default event blocked by preventDefault method and then we have a method call that validates the email entered by the user (emailValidate) which is returned true/valse value to the isEmailValidate variable.